LoginRadius/docs/content/howto/handle-token.md

 </html>
 ```

 ### Mobile SDKs

-Following are the examples of Mobile SDKs, utilizing multiple languages and their [SDKs](/mobile-sdk-libraries/android-library/) to identify this token and retrieve user data.
+Following are the examples of utilizing Android and iOS [SDKs](/mobile-sdk-libraries/android-library/) to identify this token and retrieve user data.

 Android